Wonieee/Quick-Reaction-Tech-Force-Elderly-Care-Smart-Solution_SCDFXIBM/README.md

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
-The Instructions can be found in the folder 'code'.
+The Instructions can be found in the folder 'code' and all the instruction can be found in the readme.md.

 ### Prerequisites
 The things needed to carry on with the project